openstack-archive/swift-specs/specs/in_progress/service_token.rst

 Proposed change
 ===============

-It is proposed to put service data into a seperate account to the end-user's "normal" account.
+It is proposed to put service data into a separate account to the end-user's "normal" account.
 Although the account has a different name, the account is linked to the end-user's project.
 This solves issues with noise and namespace collisions.
 To remove fragility and improve consistency